Veering branched surfaces, surgeries, and geodesic flows: Background

 We next recall the definitions of the unstable branched surface and the (reduced) flow graph associated to a veering triangulation.

 \begin{defn} Let $M$ be a 3-manifold.
 A \textit{branched surface} $B$ is a compact subset of $M$ locally of the form of one of the pictures in \Cref{fig:branchsurflocal}.

-The set of points where $B$ is locally of the form of \Cref{fig:branchsurflocal} middle and right is called the \textit{branch locus} of $B$.
+The set of points where $B$ is locally of the form of \Cref{fig:branchsurflocal} middle or right is called the \textit{branch locus} of $B$ and is denoted by $\brloc(B)$.
 The points where $B$ is locally of the form of \Cref{fig:branchsurflocal} right are called the \textit{triple points} of $B$.
-The complementary regions of the branch locus in $B$ are called the \textit{sectors}.
+The complementary regions of $\brloc(B)$ in $B$ are called the \textit{sectors} of $B$.

-The branch locus of $B$ is in general not a 1-manifold, since there could be triple points, but there is a canonical way to resolve the branch locus at each triple point, given by the arcs of attachment of the sectors.
-We call the images of the components of the resolved 1-manifold in the branch locus of $B$ the \textit{components} of the branch locus.
-Equivalently, the components of the branch locus are the images of the components of $\partial_v N(B)$ for a regular neighborhood $N(B)$ under projection to $B$.
-For a component of $\partial_v N(B)$ lying on the boundary of a complementary region of $N(B)$, the corresponding component of the branch locus of $B$ is said to be a \textit{cusp circle} of the corresponding complementary region of $B$.
-Each component of the branch locus has a canonical coorientation on $B$, which we call the \textit{maw coorientation}, given locally by the direction from the side with more sectors to the side with less sectors.
+The branch locus $\brloc(B)$ is a union of smoothly embedded circles.
+We call each such circle a \textit{component} of $\brloc(B)$.
+Equivalently, one can consider the complementary regions of $B$ in $M$.
+The boundary of these regions consist of smoothly embedded faces meeting along \textit{cusp circles}.
+Each component of $\brloc(B)$ is the image of such a cusp circle.
+Each component of $\brloc(B)$ has a canonical coorientation on $B$, which we call the \textit{maw coorientation}, given locally by the direction from the side with more sectors to the side with less sectors.
+See the arrows in \Cref{fig:branchsurflocal}.

-The sectors of $B$ are surfaces with boundary, and corners at where the boundary locally switches from lying along one component of the branch locus to another.
+The sectors of $B$ are surfaces with boundary, with \textit{corners} at where the boundary locally switches from lying along one component of the branch locus to another.
 We define the \textit{index} of a surface with corners $S$ as $\ind(S):=\chi_{\top}(S)-\frac{1}{4}\text{\#corners}$, where $\chi_{\top}(S)$ is the Euler characteristic of the underlying topological surface.
 This definition of index is additive: if a surface with corners $S$ is divided by a collection of curves and arcs into surfaces with corners $S_1,...,S_k$, then $\ind(S)=\sum \ind(S_i)$.
 We will also call the complementary regions of the corners in $\partial S$ the \textit{sides} of $S$.